The manuscript collection

 In "Advanced search" you can search for signature by selecting "Other classification" as search filter on the left and handwriting as material type on the right.

 The information about a manuscript can be very concise.
 This is because the contents of the manuscripts and personal archives have often also been registered in other ways, for example in printed catalogues and registrants.
-Many letters in the individual personal archives are also registered in the manuscript collection's letter database.
+Many letters in the individual personal archives are also registered and can be found individually.
+See our guide How to find letters.

 Previously, you had to find the manuscripts using a series of handwritten and printed catalogues and overviews of the collection.